 Are there any restrictions on disposals of controlling interests in entities holding exploration or mining rights?

-A holder of a mining right or mineral processing licence cannot register the transfer of any shares or share in the company to any person or enter into an agreement with any person if the effect of doing so would be to give that person control of the company without the prior written approval of the Minister.
-An application has to be made to the Minister in the prescribed form and the Minister may call for and obtain any information which is necessary for purposes of the application.
+A holder of a mining right or mineral processing licence cannot register the transfer of any shares or share in the company to any person or enter into an agreement with any person having the effect of giving that person control of the company without the prior written approval of the Minister.
+An application has to be made to the Minister in the prescribed form and he may call for and obtain any information which is necessary for purposes of the application.
 The Minister may approve or reject the application within sixty (60) days of receipt of the application.
 However, such approval will not be unreasonably withheld.